 Theme: Creating Tangible Benefits

-Many comments made during the workshop related to the attitudes of, and promises made by, western researchers when looking to undertaken research with indigenous communities and the subsequent impact of the work on the indigenous communities.
+Many comments made during the workshop related to the attitudes of, and promises made by, western researchers when looking to undertake research with indigenous communities and the subsequent impact of the work on the indigenous communities.

-“They [the researchers] gave to our community and kids expectations of work with us, and when they finish their thesis, they forget about us.”
+“They [the researchers] gave to our community and kids expectations of work with us, but when they finish their thesis, they forget about us.”
 Caludia Maigora, Emberá-Chamí, Colombia

 “[we were] flooded with researchers because of Climate Change.
 What for?
 For whom?”
 Pelenise Alofa, Kiribati Climate Action Network, Kiribati